(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: Discussion and plan of the proofs

-Our Main Theorem concerns both the circle and the interval.
+Theorem \ref{t:A} concerns both the circle and the interval.
 However, part of the circle case has been already settled.
 Indeed, path connexion between any action for which a generator has irrational rotation number and the corresponding action by rotations follows from item 4. above, which essentially corresponds to \cite[Theorem B]{Na1} (though some slight modifications in the proof are necessary).
 Moreover, the case where all generators have a rational rotation number can be reduced to that of the interval by passing to a finite index subgroup (yet this reduction requires several extra arguments).
 Details will be provided later on.

-Thus, our main contribution concerns the case of the interval.
+Thus, our main contribution concerns the difficult case of the interval.
 In this situation, many fixed points in the interior may arise for the action.
 However, the restriction to each connected component of the complement of the set of fixed points is an action with no global fixed point.
 It is hence natural to first deal with (non necessarily faithful) actions of this type, and later check that certain paths of deformations supported on disjoint intervals fit nicely provided a good control for them can be ensured.

-In case of absence of global fixed points in the interior, a key role is played by the Mather invariant of group elements.
-Remind that this captures the failure of a diffeomorphism to arise from a $C^1$ vector field of the closed interval.
-(A review of this appears in \S \ref{section-review}, with proofs of new results in the Appendix.)
-The discussion then splits into two different subcases.
+In case of absence of global fixed points in the interior, in virtue of the famous Kopell's Lemma \cite{kopell}, nontrivial elements actually have no fixed points in the interior, and a key role is played by the Mather invariant of these elements.
+Recall that this captures the failure of a diffeomorphism to arise from a $C^1$ vector field of the closed interval.
+(A review of this appears in \S \ref{section-review}, with proofs of new results in the Appendix I.) The discussion then splits into two different subcases.

 $\bullet$ {\bf The Mather invariants of group elements are trivial.}